 As cognitive control relies on flexibly routing information it may also rely on efficient neural synchronisation for communication.
 To date, however, there have been few studies examining the role of neural synchronisation during goal-based information processing.
 Those which have, typically use a task switching paradigm, whereby switching between tasks results in a need to reroute information flexibly based on current task demands or goals.
 With this in mind, Gladwin, Lindsen & de Jong (2006) found increased neural synchronisation between frontal and parietal electrodes in the post-response interval prior to an upcoming switch trial, lateralised with respect to the upcoming response hand.
-Sauseng et al (2006) also reported an increase in frontoparietal theta coherence during trials where participants switched tasks in contrast to repeating a task.
+Sauseng et al (2006) reported an increase in frontoparietal theta coherence during trials where participants switched tasks in contrast to repeating a task.
 Further, Gladwin and de Jong (2005) found increased theta power over occipital and parietal sites when switching and increased occipital alpha power when repeating tasks, though they did not report coherence values.
 Similarly, Mansfield, Karayanidis and Cohen (2012) reported an increase in alpha power prior to a repeat trial in addition to an earlier switch-specific alpha increase prior after a cue (occurring in a similar time frame as previously seen switch-specific event-related electrophysiological features, Karayanidis et al., 2009; Nicholson et al., 2006) .

 Unfortunately, given the inconsistencies in task structures and neural activity measures, clear insight into the particular role of neural synchronisation on cognitive control is difficult to establish.
 Clearly, switching between tasks, which requires rerouting of information, appears to rely on at least alpha and theta activity.
 However, whether this activity is related to oscillatory communication cannot be determined using simple power analyses (Gladwin & de Jong, 2005; Mansfield et al., 2012).
 While Gladwin et al (2006) and Sauseng et al (2006) both suggest that neural synchronisation is relevant for switching, Gladwin and colleagues used a response to target interval to suggest it was preparation for switching that relied to on synchronisation whereas Sauseng et al reported synchronisation during a switch trial.
 Without a cue, it is difficult to establish whether purely anticipatory switch-related processes are occurring during the response to target interval and as Gladwin et al used a variable response to target interval it is very likely that such anticipatory processes also reflected task carryover effects (de Baerne et al., 2011).
 Likewise, the increased theta synchronisation during switch trials reported by Sauseng et al probably involved additional target processing as the target carried the identity of the task that was additional to switch-specific processes.
 In both instances, switch trials were likely more difficult as they involved additional processes that cannot be disentangled and so whether increasing cognitive control demands per se or specifically proactive or reactive control require neural synchronisation has yet to be elucidated.
 As other integrative cognitive processes rely on neural synchronisation, it is plausible that cognitive control over the routing of information also requires neural synchronisation to facilitate communication.